New City of Jerusalem

 The "New" city of Jerusalem was established approximately 160 years ago when conditions in the walled Old City became overcrowded and unsanitary.
 The only way to truly discover and experience this vibrant and exciting city is to walk the streets of Jerusalem - any time day or night!

 Breaking out of the walls: Visit the first neighborhoods of Mishkenot Shaananim, Yemin Moshe, the Montefiore Windmill, Machane Israel, Nachalat Shiva, Nachlaot and Neviim Street.
 We will discover who built these neighborhoods, hear stories about the trials and tribulations of the residents and appreciate the architecture brought to Israel by numerous foreign cultures such as the British, Italians, Russians, and French.
-Other places of interest is the King David Hotel, the classic YMCA building, the renovated train station and the German Colony neighborhood.
+Other places of interest are the King David Hotel, the classic YMCA building, the renovated First Station and the German Colony neighborhood.

 Ammunition Hill was a site of an extremely strategic but bitter battle that took place in Jerusalem during the Six Day War in 1967.
 The museum was recently renovated to commemorate all the soldiers who fell in the battles to liberate Jerusalem.
 (See me pictured in the trenches in the slide show above)

 There are many museums in Jerusalem that are worth visiting, such as the world-famous Israel Museum including the renowned Shrine of the Book home of the Dead Sea Scrolls, the Second Temple period model of Jerusalem, the stunning archaeology wing, impressive Jewish art and life exhibit, Fine Arts display, Youth Wing and exciting temporary exhibits.
 There are meat and dairy restaurants on site that are worth checking out.